JawaraGordon/life-music/README.md

 - Creating custom serializers to display user view data.

-- Integrating MUI dialog boxes.

 - Client-side routing that works in unison with server side custom routes.

 - Authentication/authorization using a session hash to allow user playlists to persist.

 - Learning to use the React Material UI library.

+- Allowing user playlists to persist

 - In the future I want to add:
   - Advanced audio player with autoplay and playlist features